swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 *   This will start the JupyterLab server and open your default web browser.
 *   The server runs locally on your machine only and does not use an internet connection.

+## Creating a Python Program

-## Python programs are plain text files.
+### Python programs are plain text files.

 *   They have the `.py` extension to let everyone (including the operating system) know it is a Python program.
     *   This is convention, not a requirement.

+## Creating a Jupyter Notebook

-*   It's common to write them using a text editor but we are going to use the [Jupyter Notebook][jupyter].
-*   The bit of extra setup is well worth it because the Notebook provides code completion and other helpful features.
+*   While it's common to write Python programs using a text editor, we are going to use the [Jupyter Notebook][jupyter] because the Notebook provides code completion and other helpful features.
 *   Notebook files have the extension `.ipynb` to distinguish them from plain-text Python programs.
     *   Can export as "pure Python" to run from the command line.

-## Use the Jupyter Notebook for editing and running Python.
+### Use the Jupyter Notebook for editing and running Python.

 *   The server sends messages to your browser.
 *   The server does the work and the web browser renders the notebook.